Ashley, New Forest: Ashley Clinton

-Because Ashley has no defined boundary the modern population of Ashley can only be estimated, but the population in the 2001 census was approximately 4500 people.

 Amenities

-A parade of shops, containing a convenience store, pharmacy, four Take-Away food restaurants, two hairdressers, and a physiotherapy store, is located next to Ashley Crossroads, the original Ashley shop is now a traditional Barbershop and strength and conditioning gym.
+A parade of shops, containing a convenience store, pharmacy, four Take-Away food restaurants, two hairdressers, and a physiotherapy store, is located next to Ashley Crossroads, the original Ashley shop is now a traditional barbershop and strength and conditioning gym.
 A large recreation ground is located close to the centre of Ashley, and is home to New Milton and District Rugby Club.
-Two primary schools are located in Ashley, and are known as Ashley Infant school and Ashley Junior school.
+Two primary schools are located in Ashley, Ashley Infant school and Ashley Junior school.

 The village had two pubs, but the Oak and Yaffle (located in the north of the village) closed in 2012 due to poor ratings and the Ashley Hotel (near the middle of the village) closed in 2015 after many unfortunate occurrences led to next to no customers.